TomLXXVI/python-hvac/README.md

 It uses a lumped capacitance model to take the thermal inertia of flat, opaque building components and the interior thermal mass of a zone into account.

+**sun**
-This package uses the subpackage **sun**, also included in the main package `hvac`.
-This subpackage is used to calculate the solar radiation incident on exterior surfaces and the solar heat gain through windows.
+This subpackage can be used to calculate the solar radiation on surfaces.
+It implements different sky-models used to calculate the solar radiation incident on exterior surfaces and the solar heat gain through windows.
 Subpackage **sun** implements the equations in chapters 1 and 2 of *Duffie,
 J. A., Beckman, W. A., & Blair, N. (2020).
 SOLAR ENGINEERING OF THERMAL PROCESSES, PHOTOVOLTAICS AND WIND.
 John Wiley & Sons.*